 As much as I didn’t want to, I approached another 707 bus and begged the driver for help.
 Begged being the operative word as the driver couldn’t understand English much.

 Turns out, he was going to Sentosa and not Bugis, which was where my friend was waiting.

 Teary-eyed, I walked away.
 But thankfully the wind changed and by some stroke of luck, the driver called me and took me to the other bus and talked to the driver.
 I was saved.
 After thanking both of them, I hurriedly boarded the bus.
 And as soon as we left the border, the rain fell along with my tears.
-The weather reflecting what I was feeling at that moment.
-A mixture of relief, self-pity and disbelief.
+The weather reflected what I was feeling at that moment.
+A mixture of relief, self-pity, and disbelief.

 This is the “ugly” side of traveling.
 The ones that don’t show up on our travel photos that we upload on social media for everyone to see.
-These misadventures, how bad it may be didn’t diminish my whole traveling experience.
+These misadventures, how bad they may be didn’t diminish my whole traveling experience.
 It made me even more grateful.
 For we can’t always have the good side.
 And how can we appreciate the good without the bad and the ugly, right?